4Subsea/drio-python/docs/index.rst

 ================

 The Python API for `DataReservoir.io`_ - :mod:`datareservoirio` comes with all batteries included.
-It provides both convinient high-level and low-level access.
+It provides both convenient high-level and low-level access.

 We built the Python experience with engineers and data scientists in mind.